News / First-Year Breeder Mistakes (And How to Avoid T...

 Set Yourself Up for Success

-The breeders who succeed in their first year share common traits: they plan ahead, they track everything, they research before acting, and they're honest about what they don't know.
+The breeders who succeed in their first year share common traits: they plan ahead, they track everything, they research before acting, and they are honest about what they do not know.

-THE RACK was built to help breeders avoid exactly these problems.
+THE RACK was built to help breeders avoid these problems.
 Track weights so you know which females are ready and which need another year.
-Log every pairing, lock, and shed date so you're never guessing when eggs are due.
-The Breeding Pipeline shows your entire season at a glance: who's paired, who's gravid, who's due to lay.
+Log every pairing, lock, and shed date so you are never guessing when eggs are due.
+The Breeding Pipeline shows your entire season at a glance: who is paired, who is gravid, who is due to lay.
 The Genetics Calculator flags problem pairings before you make them.
 When hatchlings arrive, log them with their genetics already attached from the parents.

 Your first season is hard enough without fighting your own record-keeping system.
 Build the foundation right, and the rest gets easier.